 An NIE number works in a similar way to a British National Insurance number.
 Once issued, your NIE number is unique to you and remains unchanged for your lifetime.
-It is the mechanism by which the Spanish government can keep a track on you in terms of any income tax or wealth tax that you may be due to pay.
-The other things that your NIE number allows you to do includes: registering for the Spanish national health program; obtaining a business permit allowing you to create and manage your own business in Spain, purchasing and insuring a property, opening a bank account, or buying a vehicle.
+It is, in essence, a foreigner’s identification number and a mechanism by which the Spanish government can keep track on you in terms of any income tax (IRPF) or wealth tax (Impuesto de Patrimonio) that you may be due to pay.

 There are three ways of applying for your NIE number, which are:-

-Once you have established where to go to apply for your NIE number, you will need to take with you 2 copies of the NIE application form, (these can be downloaded via the links below), your passport, and 2 passport photographs.
-You may also require an original copy of a document explaining why you are applying of your NIE number (as noted above under the
+Once you have established where to go to apply for your NIE number, you will need to take with you 2 copies of the NIE application form EX-15, (these can be downloaded via the links below), your passport, and 2 passport photographs.
+You may also require an original copy of a document explaining why you are applying for your NIE number (as noted above under the UK application section).

 To get your NIE number from Spain do the following.